Master of Science in Translational Biotechnology

 Science Masters Program in Translational Biotechnology

 The Science Master’s Program in Translational Biotechnology is a two-year thesis program that is interdisciplinary (biosciences and business), is research intensive, has deep industry involvement, and includes a formal internship at a company.
-Students will graduate with a major (Master of Science in Medical Sciences) and a minor in business administration (Graduate Business Minor).
+Students will graduate with a major (Master of Science in Medical Sciences) and a Minor in Entrepreneurship.
 The Science Master’s Program in Translational Biotechnology has the support of the Provost, the Vice President for Research, and Deans of the Colleges of Medicine and Business Administration.

 The Program is focused on applied and translational research.
 Translational Biotechnology includes drug/biologics/device product development, manufacturing process development, assay development, toxicology studies, quality systems (quality control and quality assurance), clinical trial support, and regulatory compliance.
 These activities are essential for testing new drugs/biologics/devices in humans and their subsequent commercialization.
 Translational Biotechnology activities are foundational for companies, and are increasingly gaining importance in the academic setting where new technologies are being tested in humans prior to entering the commercial sector.
 Courses incorporated into this unique Program encompass biotechnology science together with regulatory compliance and best business practices.
 Graduate courses in product development, regulatory compliance (cGMPs/GTPs/GLPs/GCPs), quality systems (Quality control and Quality Assurance), process development, analytical product testing, and biomanufacturing are essential topics for creating scientists capable of sustaining translational research and commercialization.
 Product development of biotechnological or biomedical products including biopharmaceuticals; diagnostic test materials; enzymes, antibodies, and other protein products; transgenic plants and animals; tissue and cellular products, and biomedical implants and devices requires that scientists have the knowledge to carefully complete procedures in compliance with foreign and domestic regulations.
 Other features of the program are the infusion of personal and professional skills (communication, documentation, teamwork, interviewing, work ethic, etc), ethics and responsible conduct of research, and international perspectives.